 Rhodes encourages international students living both abroad and in the United States to apply for admission.
 International students are those individuals who are not citizens or permanent residents (resident alien status) of the United States.

-In addition to those documents required of all first-year or transfer students, international applicants must have the official results of the Test Of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) forwarded to the Office of Admission from the appropriate testing agency.
-The TOEFL/IELTS exams are not required for native English-speaking students.
+In addition to those documents required of all first-year or transfer students, international applicants must have the official results of the Test Of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Duolingo English Test (DEAT) forwarded to the Office of Admission from the appropriate testing agency.
+The TOEFL/IELTS exams are not required for native English-speaking students or if English is the primary language of instruction for at least two years of high school.
+International applicants may apply as test-optional and choose not to submit SAT or ACT scores but must still submit TOEFL/IELTS/DET scores, as applicable.
 All transcripts must include a certified English translation.
 International students who have studied at other colleges or universities must have official transcripts from those institutions sent to Rhodes.

 All international applicants must submit the College Board’s International Student Certification of Finances which is required for issuance of a student visa from the United States government.
 International applicants may be eligible and competitive for merit-based scholarships ranging from US $6,000 to full tuition.

 Rhodes meets the demonstrated financial need of international students.
 Need-based financial aid for international students (non-U.S. citizens) is determined from the international student CSS PROFILE or the College Board's International Student Financial Aid Application.
 Aid is awarded in the form of grants or "gift" aid, which varies in dollar amounts according to each student's demonstrated financial need.
 International students may also be considered for on-campus student employment.